importantimport/hatsu/docs/src/intro.md

 Hatsu is a self-hosted bridge that interacts with Fediverse on behalf of your static site.

-Normally it can do all that:
+Normally it can do all the:

-- When a Fediverse user searches for your site URL (`https://example.com/hello-world`), [redirects](./users/redirecting-with-static-files-and-markup.md#as2-alternate) to the corresponding post on the Hatsu instance
+- When a Fediverse user searches for a user of your site (`@catch-all@example.com`), [redirects](./users/redirecting-with-static-files-and-markup.md#well-known) to the corresponding user of the Hatsu instance.
-- When a Fediverse user searches for a user of your site (`@catch-all@example.com`), [redirects](./users/redirecting-with-static-files-and-markup.md#well-known) to the corresponding user of the Hatsu instance
+- When a Fediverse user searches for your site URL (`https://example.com/hello-world`), [redirects](./users/redirecting-with-static-files-and-markup.md#as2-alternate) to the corresponding post on the Hatsu instance.
+- Accepts follow requests and pushes new posts to the follower's homepage as they become available.
-- Receive replies from Fediverse users and [backfeed](./users/backfeed.md) to your static site
+- Receive replies from Fediverse users and [backfeed](./users/backfeed.md) to your static site.

 Best of all, these are fully automated!
 Just set it up once and you won't need to do anything else.